google/gnostic/README.md

         ./COMPILE-PROTOS.sh

-4. [Optional] Rebuild openapi-compiler.
+4. [Optional] Rebuild openapic.
 This is only necessary if you've performed steps 2 or 3 above.

         go install github.com/googleapis/openapi-compiler/openapic